carbon-design-system/carbon/docs/developer-handbook.md

 ## Commit conventions

 This project follows a structured format for writing commit messages.
-The main benefit of this approached approach is that we can use these details to automatically generate things like changelogs, in addition to clarifying what changes correspond to when looking at our Git history.
+The main benefit of this approach is that we can use these details to automatically generate things like changelogs, in addition to clarifying what changes correspond to when looking at our Git history.

 ### Commit message format